Recognition Awards Program- 2017

 The New Professional Award is presented to the most driven and productive new employee hired within the last two years.
 Showing expertise in their field, exceptional customer service and team mentality, this recipient will receive a 1 year membership to Young Professionals.

 Customer Service Award

-Above and Beyond the Call of Duty Award - Johniqua Williams, Student Life and Development
+Above and Beyond the Call of Duty Award - Marie Grandison, Office of Center for Accommodation and Access

 Above and Beyond the Call of Duty Award is presented to a professional staff member who has exceeded the expectations of what is in his or her job description.
 This recipient has served CSU for at least 3 years, excels in job performance and significantly contributes to CSU's mission.
 The recipient will also receive sponsored attendance to the Jim Blanchard Leadership Forum.

 Peer to Peer Recognition

 The Peer to Peer Recognition award will be presented to team members in the division who have made an impact on another team members professional life.
 An individual can nominate another staff member that they feel is the most deserving of recognition for the year.